Transcription

 His suicide was staged.
 It was a murder in disguise

 That's it, the video is over.
 I hope you enjoyed it.
-As a non-French speaker, tell me in the comments how many of these words you knew before watching the video.
+As a non-French speaker, let me know in the comments how many of these words you knew before watching the video.

 And also, tell me what's the most complicated, complex word you know in French.
 If you liked the video, please "like" it and subscribe so you don't miss any of my future French videos.
 See you soon.